 All of this national attention to food means that July is the perfect month to spend time promoting your restaurant and encouraging customers to use your online ordering features.
-If you are wondering how you can get July to work for you and your restaurant, here are some ideas to whet your appetite.
+If you are wondering how you can get July to work for you and your restaurant, here are some ideas to whet your appetite. page

 Go Big for the Fourth